 The most common situation where alkyl shifts can occur is when a quaternary carbon (that’s a carbon attached to 4 carbons) is adjacent to a secondary carbocation.

 How does this work?
 First, the pair of electrons from the C-C bond must align with the empty p orbital on the carbocation (side note: this means they have to be aligned in the same plane).
 Then, as the pair of electrons from the C–C bond is donated into the empty p-orbital, one C–C bond begins to break and the new C–C bond begins to form.

 In the transition state, there are partial bonds between the carbon being transferred and each of the two adjacent carbon atoms.
 Then, as one bond shortens and the other lengthens, we end up with a (more stable) tertiary carbocation.

 Rearrangements can potentially occur any time a carbocation is formed.
 That includes SN1 reactions (and as we’ll later see, elimination and addition reactions).

-Here’s an example of an SN1 where an alkyl shift leads to ring expansion.
+Here’s an example of an SN1 where migration of a carbon-carbon bond leads to ring expansion.